nshimaza/thread-supervisor/README.md

 Here one thing you need to be aware.
 Garbage collection doesn't work on living thread.
 When you lost reference to an object, garbage collector frees up the object for you.
-However, even though you lost the thread ID of your child thread, Haskel runtime doesn't consider the thread is orphaned.
+However, even though you lost the thread ID of your child thread, Haskell runtime doesn't consider the thread is orphaned.
 The child thread continue running.

 This is prone to create thread leakage.
 You can accidentally lose thread ID of